Computer vision: Neurobiology

-In reality, textures and outlines would not be represented by single nodes, but rather by associated weight patterns of multiple nodes.

 Neurobiology has greatly influenced the development of computer vision algorithms.
 Over the last century, there has been an extensive study of eyes, neurons, and brain structures devoted to the processing of visual stimuli in both humans and various animals.
 This has led to a coarse yet convoluted description of how natural vision systems operate in order to solve certain vision-related tasks.
 These results have led to a sub-field within computer vision where artificial systems are designed to mimic the processing and behavior of biological systems at different levels of complexity.
 Also, some of the learning-based methods developed within computer vision (e.g. neural net and deep learning based image and feature analysis and classification) have their background in neurobiology.
-The Neocognitron, a neural network developed in the 1970s by Kunihiko Fukushima, is an early example of computer vision taking direct inspiration from neurobiology, specifically the primary visual cortex.
+The Neocognitron, a neural network developed in the 1970s by Kunihiko Fukushima, is an early example of computer vision taking direct inspiration from neurobiology, specifically the primary visual cortex, serving as a foundational architectural precursor to modern convolutional neural networks (CNNs).

 Some strands of computer vision research are closely related to the study of biological vision—indeed, just as many strands of AI research are closely tied with research into human intelligence and the use of stored knowledge to interpret, integrate, and utilize visual information.
 The field of biological vision studies and models the physiological processes behind visual perception in humans and other animals.
 Computer vision, on the other hand, develops and describes the algorithms implemented in software and hardware behind artificial vision systems.
 An interdisciplinary exchange between biological and computer vision has proven fruitful for both fields.

+Simplified example of training a neural network in object detection: The network is trained by multiple images known to depict starfish and sea urchins, which are correlated with "nodes" representing visual features.
+Starfish match with a ringed texture and star outline, whereas most sea urchins match with a striped texture and oval shape.

+The resulting model contains weighted associations between visual features and output categories.
+Because one training image depicts a ring-textured sea urchin, the model also develops a weak association between ringed texture and sea urchin.